strawberry9/cobaltc/README.md

 The language is intended for software requiring predictable resource management, strong memory safety, native execution, and controlled interaction with low-level facilities.

-The specifiction is also available [here - ](https://strawberry9.github.io/the-wrong-memory/Appendix_06.html)
+The specifiction is also available [here](https://strawberry9.github.io/the-wrong-memory/Appendix_06.html)